sbt/sbt-header/README.md

 [error]   /Users/heiko/projects/sbt-header/sbt-header-test/test2.scala
 ```

-`headerCheck` will not modify any files but will cause the build to file there are files without a license header.
+`headerCheck` will not modify any files but will cause the build to fail if there are files without a license header.

 ### Requirements